 In an equation that formula looks like this:

-Practically speaking, a good survey response rate is one that is above average and, based on some industry data (see below), that would be anything above 25%, subject to having enough total responses.
-More on that later.
+A good survey response rate is one that is above average and, based on some industry data, that would be anything above 25% and subject to having enough total responses.

 Industry response rate data

 FluidSurveys published their average response rate for Email Surveys = 24.8%